BITSS/ACRE/docs/02-scope.md

 # Scoping

+In this stage, you will choose a candidate paper to reproduce or be assigned one.
+You will verify weather or not a reproduction package for your candidate paper exists.
+If your candidate paper has a reproduction package, only then it will become your declared paper.
+If your candidate paper does not have a reproduction package you will be asked to leave a brief record in the ACRE database (under curren development), and choose another candidate paper.
+Optionally, you are also suggested how to contact the authors with a specific request for materials to create a public reproduction package.

-In this stage, you will choose a paper to reproduce or be assigned one, verify that the paper has reproduction materials.
-If materials are available, you will read the paper and declare the scope of the reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv) to record your work for this stage.*** In this stage, *you are not expected to review the reproduction materials in detail*, as you will dedicate most of your time to this in later stages of the exercise.
+In this stage, *you are not expected to review the reproduction materials in detail*, as you will dedicate most of your time to this in later stages of the exercise.
+If materials are available, you will read the paper and declare the scope of the reproduction exercise.
 You can expect to spend between 1-3 days in the Scoping stage.

+***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv) to record your work for this stage.***

 ## Select a candidate paper or be assigned one.